Human Genome Analysis: Genetic Analysis of Multifactorial Diseases

 The course tuition fees are subsidised by the Wellcome Trust for scientists based in non-commercial institutions anywhere in the world.
 This is a residential course, without exception, and there is a registration fee of £890 towards board and lodging for non-commercial applicants.
 The fee for commercial applicants is £3000.

-Limited bursaries are available for non-commercial applicants (50% of fee) and are subject to open competition.
+Limited bursaries are available for non-commercial applicants (up to 50% of fee) and are subject to open competition.